SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/request/newticket.md

 > [!TIP]
 > If you are very busy and just need to register a request fast, see [New quick request](newQuickTicket.md).

 A request can arrive in the system via an e-mail from the customer, or you can register it manually via the **New request** screen.
-This would be the case if a customer makes an enquiry by phone.
-To do this:
+This would be the case if a customer makes an enquiry by phone. [!include[To do this](../../../includes/to-do-this.md)]

 1. Select **Requests** &gt; **New request**.